tonyravioli/dongerdong/README.md

 DongerDong
 =================
-What started as *"A simple IRC bot for fighting, written in Python"*, has grown to become the most comprehensive and flexible collection of code ever written.
+What started as *"A simple IRC bot for fighting, written in Python"* has grown to become the most comprehensive and flexible collection of code ever written.

 Official IRC Channel: **#donger** on Freenode
 Development Channel: **#donger-dev** on Freenode